ona-li-toki-e-jan-Epiphany-tawa-mi/VineBoomErrors-vscode/README.md

 Make sure to reload or restart Visual Studio Code after installing .

+## Release Notes

+- Switched from play-sound to find-exec for playing audio files as play-sound didn't offer much in terms of functionality, and most of what it offered had to be overwritten anyways.
+- Added ability to configure which audio players to use.
+- Added ability to configure what arguments are used with which audio players.
+- Configuration changes are now loaded live and only one remains that still requires reloading.
+- Added ability to configure at which error severity level to play the Vine boom.

+### 0.1.0

+- Initial release.

 ## Copyright

 The logo is derived from Vine's logo © 2018 Twitter, Inc.